reg1reg1/reg1reg1.github.io/_posts/2020-03-31-Differential-Privacy.md

 ## Overview

 The lines between our identities and digital personas are blurring.
-We use more digital services than ever before, and  like the unfiltered exhaust pipes of trucks, bellow out a noticeable trail which follows us.
+We use more digital services than ever before, and  like the unfiltered exhaust pipes of vehicles, belch out a noticeable trail which follows us.
 The digital services we use are extensively data driven.
 As the digital age advances, our reliance on technology is exponentially increasing.
 Devices like Alexa listen to what we speak, our locations are used for services like Uber and Lyft, and we leave more digital footprints than ever before.
 This age requires a new definition of privacy where data driven services and analytics can co-exist with privacy - Differential Privacy is the answer.

 ## Some History